n00b69/woa-alphaplus/README.md

 ## ⚠️ Warning
 We are not responsible for bricked devices, dead LG workers, dead microSD cards, dead pmics, dead ram, dead ics, dead cpus, any LG mischief, dead cats or dogs, nuclear wars or you getting fired because you forgot to reboot to Android for the alarm.

-All the files here have been contributed by other users, here you will find a guide with the working files we managed to get.
+This project is in early stages of development, all the files here have been contributed by other users, here you will find a guide with the working files we managed to get.
 This is a delicate process, do it under your own risk and follow all the steps carefully.

 **IF YOU AREN'T COMFORTABLE MODDING YOUR PHONE OR ITS PARTITION TABLE OR YOU ARE PARANOID OF BRICKING YOUR DEVICE CLICK AWAY NOW!!!
 YOU HAVE BEEN WARNED, YOU ARE ON YOUR OWN IF YOU BRICK YOUR DEVICE!!!
 AGAIN!
 YOU HAVE BEEN WARNED!!!**